BrianStefanovich/pytorch-CycleGAN-and-pix2pix/README.md

 git clone https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix
 cd pytorch-CycleGAN-and-pix2pix
 ```
+- For pip users, please type the command `pip install -r requirements.txt`
 - For Conda users, you can create a new Conda environment using `conda env create -f environment.yml`.
 - For Docker users, we provide the pre-built Docker image and Dockerfile.
 Please refer to our [Docker](docs/docker.md) page.

 ### CycleGAN train/test

-CycleGANs requires square images for training, so to standardize the images, There's a little script (under scripts foleder) for resizing the images to a 512x512 square with the signature at the center and two black (transparent) strips at the top and bottom of the image.
+CycleGANs requires square images for training, to standardize the images you can use a little script (under scripts foleder) to resize them to a 512x512 square with the signature at the center and two black (transparent) strips at the top and bottom of the image.

 We also have to store the data folders in a particular structure.
 There should be sub-folders testA, testB, trainA, and trainB inside `datasets\dataset_name`.
 In trainA/testA, place the clean images (domainA) and in trainB/testB, place the noisy images.
 `datasets`